 Nature of Operations.
 Avadel Pharmaceuticals plc (Nasdaq: AVDL) ("Avadel," the "Company," "we," "our," or "us") is an emerging biopharmaceutical company.
 Our lead product candidate, FT218, is an investigational once-nightly formulation of sodium oxybate for the treatment of excessive daytime sleepiness ("EDS") and cataplexy in narcolepsy patients.
 FT218 uses our Micropump drug-delivery technology.
-In addition, we have three approved commercial products developed under our unapproved marketed drug ("UMD") program, Akovaz, Bloxiverz and Vazculep, and a fourth approved product, Nouress, which are sterile injectable drugs used in the hospital setting.

 We are primarily focused on the development and potential United States ("U.S.") Food and Drug Administration ("FDA") approval of FT218.
-In addition, we continue to market and distribute our current approved hospital products portfolio and, pending resolution of the existing patent infringement claim (as described below), we plan to commercialize Nouress.
-Outside of our product candidate and our existing commercial products, we continue to evaluate opportunities to expand our product portfolio.
+Outside of our lead product candidate, we continue to evaluate opportunities to expand our product portfolio.